-Unfortunately, there is no universal cure.
-But there are a few things you can do to lower your chances of developing this unpleasant problem.
+As you can see from the list above, there is no universal cause or cure.
+But there are a few things you can do to significantly lower your chances of developing this unpleasant problem.

 The solution might be as simple as cleaning your wearable regularly.
-Trapped moisture and bacteria are the most likely causes of discomfort.
-After activities where you sweat, or your skin gets wet, clean and completely dry both your wrist and the fitness band before re-wearing.
+Trapped moisture and bacteria are very likely causes of discomfort.
+After activities where you sweat or your skin gets wet, clean and completely dry both your wrist and the fitness band before re-wearing.
 You can also clean your device with a mild soap-free cleanser such as Cetaphil or Aquanil.
-A dirty band isn’t just bad for your skin, it could interfere with your sensors’ performance.
+Even water and a soft cotton wipe will do.
+Make sure to do this on a regular basis.

 Breathing is good for you and it is good for your skin too, so give your wrist some air.
 You don’t really need to wear your fitness tracker or smartwatch 24/7, 365 days per year!
 Reward your skin with some wearable holiday time!

-Wear the band loosely enough so that it can move back and forth on your wrist.
-The other option is to loosen it when you are not working out and then tighten it when, for example, going for a run.
-Also, take the band off for twenty minutes each day during uninteresting events, such as when you are showering.
-Sure you’ll miss off a few steps, but your wrists will thank you for it.
+Additionally, wear the band loosely enough so that it can move back and forth on your wrist.
+The other option is to loosen it when you are not working out.
+Then you can tighten it when, for example, going for a run.
+Also, take the band off for twenty minutes each day during uninteresting events, such as when you are showering or when you are sitting working on a computer.
+It’s not the end of the world if you miss logging a few steps.
+Your wrists will thank you for it!